-Analog And Digital Voltmeter
+Analogue or Analog Voltmeter

-A galvanometer (current meter) that is sensitive and is part of a high resistance series is what makes a basic analog voltmeter.
-The meter should have a high internal resistance.
+A galvanometer (current meter) that is sensitive and is part of a high resistance series is what makes a basic analogue voltmeter.
+The meter should have high internal resistance.
 Else the circuit operation during the test would be interrupted by drawing current significantly.
 The voltage range displayed by the meter is determined by the series resistance value and the galvanometer sensitivity.

-Another voltmeter which is quite used among voltage measurement instruments is the digital voltmeter.
+Another voltmeter that is quite used among voltage measurement instruments is the digital voltmeter.
 A digital voltmeter (DVM) measures an unknown input voltage by converting the voltage to a digital value and then displays the voltage in numeric form.
-DVMs are usually designed around a special type of analog-to-digital converter called an integrating converter.
+DVMs are usually designed around a special type of analogue-to-digital converter called an integrating converter.